 We went over the different types of yoga clothing, but now we’re going to tell you what to wear based specifically on the variety of yoga you’re doing.
 We touched on this a bit in the above sections, but we thought these sections would be helpful if you already know what type of yoga class you’ll be attending.

-While ashtanga yoga requires a lot of different movements, the sequence of movements is always the same, so once you take one class, you’ll know exactly what to expect.
-From there, you can further tweak what you wear to best suit these type of yoga classes.
+While Ashtanga yoga requires a lot of different movements, the sequence of movements is always the same, so once you take one class, you’ll know exactly what to expect.
+From there, you can further tweak what you wear to best suit these types of yoga classes.

 Hatha or Vinyasa Yoga: